danielcrimp/embeddings-exploration/README.md

 #### Thoughts

-This provides some evidence that at least this model has the semantic precision required to make retrievals of the sort we expect from a traditional database - at least in a very simple example with countries and capitals.

-I should note that we've made a bold assumption here that we can determine a single universal relation vector (a linear operation) for countries and capitals based on a simple average.
-In reality the relation vector would vary for each instance of a Country.
-In short, the similarity searches we do to jump to the nearest word (the red arrows in the above diagram) are doing a lot of work here.

-Many incorrect guesses seem to point toward the most populous city in the country which could be due to over-representation in the training set.
-Anecdotally, I know a lot of humans mistake Auckland and Sydney for capitals.
+This is a scaled-up version of the king and queen example we looked at above.
+It appears to work decently.
+However, we took a shortcut in that we had a list of countries to begin with.
+Plus, we needed to calculate a relationship vector from a considerable sample of known values.

-### Experiment 2: Generalised fact retrieval from Embedding Space
+### Experiment 2: Retrieving Similar Relationships from Semantic Space

-In Experiment 1, we showed evidence that by processing the word embeddings relating a class of terms to another class of terms, we can somewhat reliably explore the semantic space around other words in the first class to find their counterparts in the second class.

-In this experiment, I'd like to try and generalise the method in Experiment 1.
-Rather than primitively bashing together a relation vector by averaging the vector from multiple known class-to-class examples, can we use more traditional data science techniques to bundle facts of similar meaning together?

-On paper, we should be able to store a relation vector in the same way we store a word vector.
-From there, traditional clustering and similarity measures should be applicable.
+I had an idea that we could store a relation vector in the same way we store a word vector.
+From there, we could use traditional clustering and similarity measures to retrieve pairs of symbols with similar relationships.
+This experiment somewhat generalises the approach used in Experiment 1.

 ![finding country:capital facts](./images/country_fact_search.png)

 In `save_relations.py`, I've built a script which takes the most popular terms in the model's vocabulary and saves the relation vectors between each, as above.
 This is a memory-heavy process, so I've used .h5 binaries for storage.
+You can then provide a pair of words that you know are related, and the script will find the most similar relation vectors.
+I had to filter these so that duplicate values are removed, so it only really supports one-to-one relationships.

 #### Results